San Marino: Maurizio Rattini (Socialist) and Giancarlo Venturini (Christian Democrat) take office as captains-regent.

 Malta: The Labour Party led by Alfred Sant wins parliamentary elections with 50.7% of the vote, compared to 47.8% for the Nationalist Party.
 Turnout is 97%.
 On October 28 Sant is sworn in as prime minister.
 His cabinet is sworn in on October 29; it includes George Vella as foreign minister and Lino Spiteri as economy and finance minister.

 Bulgaria: Petur Stoyanov of the Union of Democratic Forces wins the first round of presidential elections with 44% of the vote, ahead of Ivan Marazov (Socialist) with 27% and George Ganchev (Bulgarian Business Bloc) with 21.6%.
 Turnout is 63%.

-Qatar: The emir, Sheikh Hamad ibn Khalifah Al Thani, appoints his brother, Sheikh Abdullah ibn Khalifah Al Thani, as prime minister.
+Qatar: The emir, Sheikh Hamad ibn Khalifa Al Thani, appoints his brother, Sheikh Abdullah ibn Khalifa Al Thani, as prime minister.

 Kazakhstan: Gen. Mukhtar Altynbayev is appointed defense minister, replacing Alibek Kasymov.

 Tajikistan: Interior Minister Saidamin Gafurov is replaced by Homiddin Sharipov.